Back

 Interaction

 With web applications being all about engagement and interactivity, the UX part comes first here.
-That doesn’t really mean omitting visual style for apps or ignoring experience in website design.
-That’s just the part you should put emphasis on in order to bring value to the users.
+Although, that doesn’t mean omitting visual style for apps or ignoring experience in web design.
+That’s just the part you should put emphasis on, in order to bring value to the users.

 When you design a web app, you have to bear in mind the following factors.

 Continuous use.
-Applications are products of repeated exploitation.
+Applications are products of repeated use.
 That’s why the app design process mostly focuses on efficiency, where everything is plain, easy and intuitive.

 Covering the demand.
-Hardly anyone will return just to enjoy the color scheme, but if the interaction culminates in reaching a goal, the man is yours.
+Hardly anyone will return just to enjoy the color scheme, but if the interaction culminates in reaching a goal, then you’ll earn customer loyalty through the well-thought-out web app design.

 Adequate interactivity.
 The process of using any web application should be consistent and predictable.
 For instance, you don’t want to add a form requiring personal information for a product like maps or store location checker.